DefiMan1729/ComplexPrompts/README.md

 - **Sentiment Analysis:** Discover sentimemts from review comments.
 - **Extract Strcutured Output:** Extracting structured JSON output.

-### Best Practices
-To get the most out of this guide, consider the following best practices:
-- **Iterate and Experiment:** Continuously refine your prompts based on feedback and results.
-- **Stay Updated:** Keep abreast of the latest developments in AI technology to leverage new capabilities.
-- **Collaborate:** Engage with your team and stakeholders to ensure AI initiatives align with business goals.

 ## Contributing
 We welcome contributions from the community!
 If you have ideas for improving this guide, please submit a pull request or open an issue.